Seventy-fourth session of the United Nations General Assembly

 The Seventy-fourth session of the United Nations General Assembly was the session of the United Nations General Assembly which was opened on 17 of September 2019 until 16 September 2020.

-The theme for the 74th Session is "Effective responses to global crises: strengthening multilateralism and dialogue among civilizations for international peace, security and development."
+The theme for the 74th session was "Effective responses to global crises: strengthening multilateralism and dialogue among civilizations for international peace, security and development."

 Organisation for the session

 President

 On 4 June 2019, Nigerian diplomat and politician Tijjani Muhammad-Bande was elected by acclamation to the position of President of the General Assembly.
 At the time of his election, Muhammad-Bande was serving as Nigeria’s Permanent Representative to the United Nations.

 In his first speech as President-elect of the General Assembly, Muhammad-Bande laid out some of his priorities for the session.
 Paramount among them was the need to meet the Sustainable Development Goals, with particular attention being paid to peace and security, poverty eradication, zero hunger, quality education and climate action.
 He also pledged to focus on the promotion of human rights, as well as the empowerment of women and youth and gender parity in the United Nations system.